Burwood/BCS_Portal_User_Guide/portal-user-guide.md

 **Logging In**
 <br>

-Once access is setup, new users will log onto BCS GCP Billing Portal at: https://bcs.burwood.com/cloudbilling_dashboard
+Once access is setup, new users will log onto Burwood Cloud GCP Billing Portal at: https://bcs.burwood.com/cloudbilling_dashboard

 Log on in two different ways:
 * Your email and password